shlomiNugarker/nextjs-with-costum-cms/README.md

 - **Authentication**: Middleware is implemented to protect sensitive routes, especially admin-related actions.
 - **CMS Functionalities**: The admin panel allows dynamic management of pages like `Delivery` and `Contact Us`, providing easy content customization.
+- **Docker Support**: Docker and Docker Compose are included to facilitate development and ensure a consistent environment for deployment.

 Feel free to contribute, open issues, or suggest improvements!

 ---

 Thank you for exploring the Haginabapardes project! 🌿